-The FAZ on the 110% lie: "The author gives good actionable tips on how to get to your destination with less effort."
-The book is a Bestseller; including top 10 titles in the business magazine Impulse and Top 10: im Business Journal, It appeared in several languages.
+The FAZ on the 110% lie: "The author gives tips on how to get there with less effort and make life easier."
+The book is on Bestseller; including top 10 titles in the business magazine Impulse and a Top 10: im Business Journal, It appeared in several languages.

 Learn more - eBook made to measure, eCourse on Demand or personal advice

 Perfectionists are coming to heaven - others have success!

 We should be perfect, well-organized and flawless.
 At least so wish Company your Coworkers.
 But perfectionists are not automatically the most successful.

 Because whoever wants to be perfect often gets in the way of too high demands, can not handle pressure and criticism badly, does not keep deadlines, because the project is not yet perfect or avoids decisions for fear of mistakes and tends to white thinking.
 The book shows how people, even without compulsion to perfection, can enjoy work again and even work more productively.

 Praise from the FAZ

 On the 10.
 April 2009 appeared in the Frankfurter Allgemeine Sonntagszeitung this positive review of my book "The 110% Lie".
 In particular, it praises the good practicability of my exercises, and my main thesis is that doing too much does not lead to more performance, but often leads to more mistakes.

 "The author provides well-done tips on how to reach the goal with less effort, makes life easier and keeps your sharpest critic silent."

 The review promoted the book to the top 300 sales at Amazon.de.
 You can find the full review here: You as search term "Simone Janson", then you can get the review "Less work, achieve more" for 2 Euro.